 As engineering organisations around Australia (and the world) become more and more aware of the value of mentorship in the workplace, workshops such as this one only increase in demand.

-This one-day workshop for potential mentors and mentees (those being mentored) is highly interactive and enables you to develop effective mentoring skills for immediate application.
+This workshop for potential mentors and mentees (those being mentored) is highly interactive and enables you to develop effective mentoring skills for immediate application.

 Suitable for those with personal and professional mentoring responsibilities, it is also suited to mentors with roles involving engineers seeking Chartered status.